 pod/demo-pod-2 created

-Verify that the pod has generated a sample file named pod-2.conf
+Verify that the pod has generated a sample file named pod-2.conf in /shared/config/ directory,

 $ kubectl exec -n demo demo-pod-2 ls /shared/config